Posts

 Windows are a balancing act between light, views, insulation, heat gain, and of course cost.
 Passive house windows need to be triple-pane, their frames need to insulate well, and they need to seal tightly, so they will necessarily cost more than regular windows.

-We got quotes from multiple vendors, and made a lot of changes in response to those quotes, optimizing number, size, and type of windows.
+Detailed quotes We got quotes from multiple vendors, and made a lot of changes in response to those quotes, optimizing number, size, and type of windows.
 To do that, we needed detailed quotes listing the cost for each window, instead of just giving us one (very large) number.
-Without that, you’re limited in knowing what you can do to keep costs down.

 Placement on the Lot